mollywoodnini/ga-z270x-ug/README.md

 # Supported Versions

-`config.plist` boots and works with Sierra and High Sierra.
+`config.plist` boots and works High Sierra 10.13.6.

 Currently, there is no web drivers for Nvidia in Mojave.
 You must use either use AMD or IGPU.
-AMD works out of the box with Lilu and Whatever green kexts found in this repo.
+AMD works out of the box with `Lilu` and `WhateverGreen` kexts found in this repo.
 IGPU requires modifcations of the config to work.

+# Installation

+Please read all of the instructions before you start installing!

+## Pre-Install

+* Create a vanilla installer and clone this repo.
+* Boot Install from USB.
+* Format SSD as APFS.
+* Start install as normal.
+* At 72% system will reboot.
+* Boot from USB - Preboot on <driveName>.
+System will reboot shortly.
+* Boot from USB - Preboot on <driveName>.
+* Install will complete.
+Took 10 minutes for me.
+* Boot from USB - Now you can choose macOS on <driveName>

+## Post-Install

+* Copy EFI from USB to SSD.
+* The `config.plist` is only usable for booting the USB.
+You must instead use the `post-config.plist` to complete install.
+* Delete `config.plist` and rename `post-config.plist` to `config.plist`.
+* Install required kexts using a kext installer like KextWizard or do it manually.
+The bare minimum will remain in Clover for Recovery.
+* Install Nvidia web drivers.
+You need `EmuVariableUefi-64.efi` in Clover to make the GPU work.
+* Install any additional required software now for devices.
+* Rebuild kext cache `sudo kextcache -i /`
+* Shutdown.
+Do not restart.
+* You can now boot from the SSD instead of the USB.
+* If the system booted without GPU acceleration, open System Preferences and change to use Nvidia Web Drivers and reboot.

+## NZXT Control

+Unfortunately it is impossible to control the pump speed with any OS other than Windows.
+As a result you must alter how the hardware is plugged in.
+You must make sure the radiator fans are plugged into a header that is PWM capable.
+For example my radiator fans are plugged into a splitter, and the splitter plugged into SYSTEM_FAN_2.
+In BIOS fan control SYSTEM_FAN_2 is set to monitor CPU temp using a custom fan curve.
+Idle temps as low as 23c, average of 30c.
+Standard casual use between 30-45c.
+Gaming between 50-70c.

 # Notes